• 💬 Email & Text Phishing (Smishing)

 Don’t tap — type.
 Open a new tab and type the company’s website or use the official app.

 Never share codes.
-One-time passcodes (2FA) are private—legit companies won’t ask.
+One-time passcodes (2FA) are private — real companies will never ask for them.

 Verify independently.
 Call the number on your card or statement, not the message.